William Watson House: History

 William Watson bought the property where his house in downtown St. Augustine later stood in 1779 from James Penman, a British attorney and friend of Andrew Turnbull who left East Florida following a series of disputes with then Governor Patrick Tonyn.
 On this land he converted a large stable building into a seven-room convalescent home.
-He also built a two story wooden framed house where he and his family lived.
+He also built a two-story wooden framed house where he and his family lived.
 Their residence in the house was short lived; when Spain regained Florida from England in 1783, Watson and his family returned to England.
 All of the properties he owned around St. Augustine were left to Father Pedro Camps.
 The Watson House became the property of Martín Mateo Hernández, a young Minorcan immigrant under the Father's care.

 After the heirs of Martín Hernández died in 1802, the Watson House became part of the Spanish Military Hospital complex on what is now Aviles Street, serving as the apothecary.
 It is believed that the house burned down in St. Augustine's fire of 1887.
-Sanborn Fire Insurance Maps show the lot empty from 1894-1899, when a stable building was constructed on the property.
+Sanborn Fire Insurance Maps show the lot empty from 1894 to 1899, when a stable building was constructed on the property.

 The Historic St. Augustine Preservation Board reconstructed the Watson House in 1968 as an example of British Period architecture.
 Today it serves as residential property for University of Florida Historic St. Augustine, Inc. (UFHSA).